nicevibesplus/UserManager/README.md

 # build the server
 CGO_ENABLED=0 GOOS=linux go build -a -ldflags '-extldflags "-static"' .

-# configure the application to the specific setup
+# configure the application to the specific setup (or use environment variables, see Dockerfile for examples)
 cp config.conf.sample config.conf
 vi config.conf